-Typical Minimum Boiler Operating Temperatures: • Steel Tube Boilers ...140° to 180°F (60° to 82°C) • Cast Iron Boilers ...130° to 150°F (54° to 66°C) • Copper Tube Boilers ...
-105° to 150°F (41° to 66°C) • Condensing or Electric Boilers ...Off
+Typical Minimum Boiler Operating Temperatures: • Steel Tube Boilers ...140° to 180°F (60° to 82°C) • Cast Iron Boilers ...130° to 150°F (54° to 66°C) • Copper Tube Boilers ...105° to 150°F (41° to 66°C) • Condensing or Electric Boilers ...
+Off

+Boiler Differential

-Boiler Differential and Time Delay - The Boiler Differential adjustment sets how much the actual supply water temperature may deviate from the desired temperature before the boiler is turned on or off, and is determined by the flow rate through the boiler relative to the amount of heat produced by the boiler.
-To prevent short operating cycles of the boiler, the control has a minimum time delay of 30 seconds between firing cycles.
-This time can be lengthened to 3.3 minutes by cutting the jumper wire beside terminal 11 in the wiring chamber (just behind the faceplate decal).
-On an installation where flow rates are known, the Boiler Differential can be calculated as follows.
+The Boiler Differential adjustment sets how much the actual supply water temperature may deviate from the desired temperature before stages are turned on or off, and is determined by the flow rate past the supply sensor relative to the amount of heat produced by each stage.
+To prevent short operating cycles of the boiler(s) the control has a delay of at least 1 minute between firing cycles.
+On an installation where flow rates are known, the Boiler Differential can be calculated as follows: